-If you are building a budget to mid-range gaming PC then getting a right CPU is very important.
+If you are building a budget to mid-range gaming PC then getting the right CPU is very important.
 This is because you cannot go too cheap, because it will then become a bottleneck for the graphics card, and if you go too high, then most probably it will not fit in your budget.
-Also, it has to be power efficient, because then you are on budget and you don’t wish to spend too much on an aftermarket CPU Cooler, especially an AIO Liquid CPU Cooler.
+Also, it has to be power-efficient, because then you are on a budget and you don’t wish to spend too much on an aftermarket CPU Cooler, especially an AIO Liquid CPU Cooler.
 However, I still do recommend using a good budget aftermarket CPU Cooler, because the stock CPU coolers are not up to the mark.

 Nowadays, CPU plays a bigger role in gaming, because most of the modern-day AAA games are optimized for multiple cores and require a good enough CPU for optimum performance.
-In the current day and age, you will need at least a quad core (or higher) CPU along with a mid-range graphics card & 16GB RAM to play latest AAA games on ultra-graphics settings at 1080p with 60 FPS or more.
-So, if you are finding difficult to select the right budget CPU for your gaming needs, then don’t worry, because here I am going to list the best budget gaming processors that are powerful enough, and are very much affordable.
+In the current day and age, you will need at least a quad-core (or higher) CPU along with a mid-range graphics card & 16GB RAM to play the latest AAA games on ultra-graphics settings at 1080p with 60 FPS or more.
+So, if you are finding it difficult to select the right budget CPU for your gaming needs, then don’t worry, because here I am going to list the best budget gaming processors that are powerful enough, and are very much affordable.
 These budget gaming CPUs can also be used for building a budget workstation PC for professionals and content creators.

 Best Budget Gaming CPU [Intel & AMD]

-Here are best budget gaming CPUs from Intel and AMD that you can get for your budget gaming PC.
+Here are the best budget gaming CPUs from Intel and AMD that you can get for your budget gaming PC.
 These CPUs do not come with onboard or integrated graphics.

 [Best Budget Gaming CPU]